Guided Walks in the Lake District

 What should I wear and bring with me?

-This depends on the time of year, weather, type of guided walk you are taking part in, and the chosen provider.
-It’s a good idea to wear layers to add or take away as needed.
+This depends on the time of year, weather, type of guided walk you participate in, and the chosen provider.
+It’s a good idea to wear layers to add or remove as needed.
 Remember, on mountain climbs, the weather will always be different at the top, so prepare for that accordingly.
-Pack a warm jumper and waterproof, even if you are walking during the summer.
+Pack a warm jumper and waterproof, even if you walk in the summer.
 Suitable sturdy footwear is always essential.
 If you are using an activity company, check with them what they provide, as some will provide refreshments and equipment.

 Some of the above providers allow well-behaved dogs on their walks, but please let them know if you wish to take a dog.
 They can manage these arrangements for groups if you want to avoid being on a walk with dogs.